Kitware/CMake/Help/command/find_package.rst

 .. _`Config mode`:

 **Config mode**
-  In this mode, CMake searches for a file called ``<lowercasePackageName>-config.cmake`` or ``<PackageName>Config.cmake``.
+  In this mode, CMake searches for a file matching any of:

+  * ``<lowercasePackageName>-config.cmake``
+  * ``<PackageName>Config.cmake``
+  * ``<PackageName>.cps``
+  * ``<lowercasePackageName>.cps``

-  It will also look for ``<lowercasePackageName>-config-version.cmake`` or ``<PackageName>ConfigVersion.cmake`` if version details were specified (see :ref:`version selection` for an explanation of how these separate version files are used).
+  If one of the first two is found, CMake will also look respectively, for ``<lowercasePackageName>-config-version.cmake`` or ``<PackageName>ConfigVersion.cmake`` if version details were specified (see :ref:`version selection` for an explanation of how these separate version files are used).
+The first two options are CMake-script package descriptions.
+The latter two are |CPS|_ (CPS) package descriptions, which are more portable and include version information in the 'base' file.
+Aside from any explicitly noted exceptions, any references to "config files", "config mode", "package configuration files", and so forth refer equally to both CPS and CMake-script files.

   .. note::
-    If the experimental ``CMAKE_EXPERIMENTAL_FIND_CPS_PACKAGES`` is enabled,
-    files named ``<PackageName>.cps`` and ``<lowercasePackageName>.cps`` are
-    also considered.
-These files provide package information according to the
-    |CPS|_ (CPS), which is more portable than CMake script.
-Aside from any
-    explicitly noted exceptions, any references to "config files", "config mode", "package configuration files", and so forth refer equally to both CPS and CMake-script files.
-This functionality is a work in progress, and some features may be missing.

     Search is implemented in a manner that will tend to prefer |CPS| files over CMake-script config files in most cases.
 Specifying ``CONFIGS`` suppresses consideration of CPS files.